 Chris Low and Abner Sauveur

-Our story begins in the spring of 1995, on a bright sunny morning, at a bustling outdoor bus station, on the Nationale #1 road, outside of Citè Solèy; Abner Sauveur was coming into Port Au Prince from the island of Lagonav and Chris Low was on her way out to the island.
-Abner was coming off the bus that Chris was about to climb onto.
-Their paths intersected for the first time, a mutual friend introduced them, neither of them knew they would be on a long journey together, spending the next twenty plus years of their lives building a model school that would change Haitian education forever.
+Our story begins in the spring of 1995, on a bright sunny morning, at a bustling outdoor bus station, near Site Solèy.
+Their paths intersected for the first time, Abner coming off the bus that Chris was getting on.
+A mutual friend introduced them, neither of them knew they would be on a long journey together, spending the next twenty five plus years of their lives building a model school that would change Haitian education forever.